emresaglam/bloomsky-to-aprs/README.md

 # See Also

 - [pymultimonaprs](https://github.com/asdil12/pymultimonaprs) project.
-Especially the waether config section in the README.
+Especially the weather config section in the README.
 - [BloomSky API](http://weatherlution.com/bloomsky-api/)